 I’ll admit: I have a case of telephone phobia.
-Calling people on the phone triggers an anxious response in me.
+Calling people on the ol’ phone triggers an anxious response in me.
 I get anxious when having to speak on the phone, as it’s always more difficult to get a point across without body language.
-Sarcasm isn’t nearly as easy, and it triggers concerns that I may come off rude, or like a jerk, or that I may not understand precisely what people asked.
-Worse, I have an incomplete memory of the phone call which causes its own trouble.
-So I put off calling or talking to people on the phone as much as I can.
-I guess the anxiety leads into phobia about having to call folks, mild though it may be.
+Sarcasm isn’t nearly as easy, and it triggers concerns that I may come off rude, or I may be a jerk, or that I may not understand precisely what people asked.
+Worse, I have an incomplete memory of the phone call which causes it’s own trouble.
+So basically, I put off calling or talking to people on the phone as much as I can.
+I guess the anxiety leads into phobia about having to call folks, mild it may be.

 I used to think it was because of the way I was raised.
 My dad also hated talking with people on the phone (though he was a loan officer, so he had to do it A LOT), but he also had anxiety issues.
 So who knows.
 Heck, even when I had to ask dates out to dances, I would prefer to do it in person…even if that meant that waiting an extra day may have missed the window (curse those other phone-confident people!).
 There are ways to handle phone anxiety though, that may help make life a bit more livable in our increasingly long-distance world.
 The advice as follows is for making the call, but you’ll see that quite a lot of this overlaps if you are expecting an important phone call…follow it, get that job!
 Or that date!
 Or that trivia answer on NPR right!

 Best Ways to Calm Your Phone Phobia

 When dealing with your phone anxiety, the thing that may help you is preparation.
 Similar to an in-person job interview, giving a speech in front of a crowd, or discussing financial matters, the best thing you can do is prep work.
 These are some things you can do in this stage prior to having to call someone.
 Practice practice practice.